 - Married Couple – Both Partners Need Medicaid Nursing Home Care

 Step 3: Protecting your income requires a different strategy.
-If the two of you are receiving monthly income from Social Security, a pension, or other source, any amount over the Medicaid threshold of $1,229 per month for a couple is transferred to a protective legal structure called a pooled income trust (“PIT”).
+If the two of you are receiving monthly income from Social Security, a pension, or other source, any amount over the Medicaid threshold is transferred to a protective legal structure called a pooled income trust (“PIT”).
 A PIT is for an individual, so as a couple, depending on the income each receives, you each may need your own PIT.
 These trusts are run by certain charities and function just like a bill paying service.
-For example, if your spouse and you have combined monthly income of $3,229 a month, you write a check (or two checks) every month to the trust (or two trusts) for the amount over $1,229.
-It would be a total of $2,000, possibly split between your two trusts.
+For example, if your spouse and you have combined monthly income of $2,000 a month OVER the threshold amount, you write a check (or two checks) every month to the trust (or two trusts) for the “surplus income.”
+The total amount might be split between your two trusts.
 The money goes into a segregated account for each of you, and the trust operates under your specific instructions to pay the bills you designate.
 Money in your trust account can be used to pay for anything (with minor exceptions) that benefits you.

 The trust gets a small monthly administrative fee for this service.
 When you pass on, anything left over in your account will be used by the charity to help others.
 With this approach, you get the advantage of keeping the use of your money, and retaining your lifestyle.
 The alternative is contributing all your “surplus income” to pay for the cost of your care, under Medicaid requirements.

 Learn more about protecting your financial future in Lamson & Cutner’s Special Report 25 Strategies to Prevent Financial Ruin from Long-Term Health Care Costs.
 It’s informative, interesting, and best of all, free.

 The benefits married couples receive with this approach.